Hiren2001/me/README.md

 ## API Integration

-The Geo Weather App integrates with the WeatherAPI service to retrieve weather data.
+The Hiren Weather App integrates with the WeatherAPI service to retrieve weather data.
 WeatherAPI provides a reliable and comprehensive collection of weather data, including temperature, humidity, wind speed, and condition descriptions.
 The app securely communicates with the WeatherAPI service using an API key, ensuring the privacy and security of user data.

 ## Code Breakdown

-Here are some key functions from the JavaScript code that powers the Geo Weather App:
+Here are some key functions from the JavaScript code that powers the Hiren Weather App:

 ```javascript